 To collect extremely precise results, the metabolic chamber measured the amount of heat being released by each individual based on the specific amount of oxygen and carbon dioxide being released over a given time period.

 As might be expected, the low-carb diet did result in lower insulin levels.
 Yet, this did not lead to more fat loss over time, essentially debunking the carb-insulin theory.

 A low-carb diet does not have an advantage over a low-fat diet based simply on the macronutrient.
 Falling into the hype of a diet simply because of its fat or carb content is a terrible idea.

 With that said, this is not an attack on low-carb diets.
 As mentioned above, in many cases they lead to higher protein and limited junk food—both of which are great.

-Bottom line: losing weight does not rely on manipulating carbohydrates or fats, but instead on simply eating less.
+So for beginners looking to lose weight, the bottom line is that losing weight does not rely on manipulating carbohydrates or fats, but instead on simply eating less.

 The science has spoken.
 There you have it.